 By a Guest Blogger at ProDog Raw

-If you own a dog or even a cat, it is very likely you have noticed, wondered about, or even made the switch to feeding raw food, successfully or not.
+If you own a dog or even a cat, you have likely noticed, wondered about, or even made the switch to feeding raw dog food, successfully or not.

-Raw food feeding is essentially very simple, it is simply a switch to feeding real, actual, fresh whole foods to your dog.
-Rather than the processed, sterilized foods that make up the majority of the pet food market, be that as dry kibbles, tins, or the plastic trays.
+Raw food feeding is essentially straightforward.
+It is simply a switch to feeding real, actual, fresh whole foods to your dog.
+Rather than the processed, sterilized foods that make up most of the pet food market, be that as dry kibbles, tins, or plastic trays.

-We know that our own doctors are incredibly pro wholefoods, our government has even created ‘5 a day’ guidelines encouraging us to eat more whole foods, fruits, and vegetables.
-Top TV chefs are supporting us to switch to a healthier fresher diet ourselves, and superfoods have well and truly made a stamp on the food sector.
+We know that our own doctors are incredibly pro whole foods.
+Our government has even created ‘5 a day’ guidelines encouraging us to eat more whole foods, fruits, and vegetables.
+Top TV chefs support us to switch to a healthier, fresher diet ourselves, and superfoods have well and truly made a stamp on the food sector.

-It is no surprise then that the pet food market has also slowly but surely shifted towards this way of thinking.
+It is no surprise that the pet food market has slowly but surely shifted towards this way of thinking.

 Confusion Around the Raw Dog Food Diet

-With that thought comes a whole heap of ideas surrounding whether this is safe to do so, and also how exactly you should go about feeding a dog raw food, or fresh food diet.
+With that thought comes a whole heap of ideas surrounding whether this is safe to do so and how exactly you should feed a dog raw food or a fresh food diet.

-Raw pet food is now available in ready-to-serve already balanced tubs, you simply defrost and feed.
-You can even defrost in your pet’s bowl and simply hand this to your pets.
-There is not a need to touch the defrosted food if you wished not too.
+Raw pet food is now available in ready-to-serve, already balanced tubs.
+You defrost and feed.
+You can even defrost in your pet’s bowl and hand this to your pets.
+There is not a need to touch the defrosted food if you wished not to.

-Professional Raw pet food manufacturers are strictly regulated by both Defra and the PFMA (Pet Food Manufacturers Association).
-Salmonella tolerance is actually zero, (yes 0!) and adherence required to stay in the trade.
+Professional Raw pet food manufacturers strictly regulate Defra and the PFMA (Pet Food Manufacturers Association).
+Salmonella tolerance is actually zero (yes 0!), and adherence is required to stay in the trade.

 Following common-sense hygiene, cleaning bowls and surfaces, washing hands, and treating your pet’s food ensures you can feed this food entirely safely.

-In 26 years of feeding this way I have yet to see a dog leave fresh food in their bowl, no interested child would get a look in!
+In 26 years of feeding this way, I have yet to see a dog leave fresh food in its bowl.

 Feeding a fresh, wholefood diet ensures your dog’s digestive system, including their stomach, can produce a greater volume of gastric acid.
-This reduces a Sensitive Stomach, usually (in my experience) eliminating this problem entirely.
-Rather than bacteria causing an issue the freshness of the food actually supports better digestion.
+This reduces a Sensitive Stomach, usually (in my experience) eliminating this problem.
+Rather than bacteria causing an issue, the freshness of the food actually supports better digestion.